MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_forcing.rst

 .. code-block:: cfg

     # config options for ismip6 antarctic ice sheet data set
+    [paths]
+    # The root to a location where data files for MALI will be cached
+    landice_database_root = /Users/hollyhan/Desktop/RESEARCH/MALI/database/

     [ismip6_ais]

     # Base path to the input ismip6 ocean and smb forcing files.
 User has to supply.